-Good afternoon.
+Good morning Chairman Dodd, Ranking Member Shelby, Senator Reed, and members of the Committee.
 I am pleased to be here to discuss the proposed consolidation of HUD's three competitive Homeless Assistance Grant programs into a single program aimed at alleviating homelessness in this country.
-Consolidation would provide: (1) more flexibility to localities; (2) grant-making responsibility with local decision-making bodies; (3) funds for prevention of homelessness; and (4) dramatic reduction in the time required to distribute funds to grantees.
-The proposal would also further the Administration's goal to end chronic homelessness.
+Consolidation would: (1) provide more flexibility to localities; (2) give grant-making responsibility to local decision-making bodies; (3) allow more funds for the prevention of homelessness; and (4) dramatically reduce the time required to distribute funds to grantees.
+The proposal would also further the Administration's goal to end chronic homelessness and move homeless families and individuals to permanent housing.

-HUD has been providing funding for homeless programs since 1987.
-Through its programs, HUD has awarded billions of dollars to communities across the country.
-Approximately 5,000 projects each year receive funds to alleviate homelessness in their communities.
+HUD has been providing funding for homeless programs since authorization of the McKinney Act in 1987.
+Through its Homeless Assistance Grants programs, HUD has awarded billions of dollars to communities across the country.
+Approximately 6,000 projects and 460 Continuums of Care (CoCs) each year receive funds to alleviate homelessness in their communities.
+The Administration has continued to support the Homeless Assistance Grants and the goal of ending chronic homelessness and moving families and individuals to permanent housing with increased annual funding requests.
+The budget for Homeless Assistance Grants in FY07 was \$1.44 billion.

-In 1994, HUD developed the Continuum of Care planning and grant process, which calls for communities to develop local plans for solving homelessness.
+In 1994, HUD developed the Continuum of Care planning and grant making process, which calls for communities to develop local plans for reducing homelessness.
 It is a community-led effort that involves a diverse group of organizations, including state and local government, public housing agencies, non-profit providers, foundations, and homeless and formerly homeless persons.
 The Continuum identifies the community's housing and service needs, as well as the existing inventory to address those needs.
 The Continuum then assesses remaining needs and determines how to best address them, proposing an overall plan and specific project requests for HUD funding.
-Since 1994, the Continuums have proven to be effective as a coordinating body for fighting homelessness; among the reasons for their effectiveness are the broad-based partnerships they have forged at the local level.
+Since 1994, the Continuum structure has proven to be effective as a coordinating body for fighting homelessness; among the reasons for the effectiveness are the broad-based partnerships forged at the local level.

-The Continuum of Care program is made up of three programs: Supportive Housing Program; the Shelter Plus Care Program; and Section 8 Moderate Rehabilitation Single Room Occupancy Dwellings for Homeless Individuals, or SRO.
+There are three programs that are funded through the Continuum of Care approach: the Supportive Housing Program; Shelter Plus Care; and Section 8 Moderate Rehabilitation Single Room Occupancy Dwellings for Homeless Individuals, or SRO.
 Senators Reed and Allard have introduced a bill that would affirm the role of local planning entities, bring HUD's three competitive programs into one program, and provide for even more local decision-making authority and flexibility.
-I want to recognize the two Senators for their longstanding commitment to alleviating homelessness.
+I want to once again recognize the two Senators for their longstanding commitment to alleviating homelessness.
 I also want to acknowledge their hard work in developing this very worthwhile proposal.
 Their bill would greatly simplify how HUD's resources could be used to effectively and efficiently solve homelessness.